ibm-cloud-docs/watsonx-code-assistant/wca-generate-test.md

 [Standard plan]{: tag-purple} For Java, make sure that the `pom.xml` file includes the following dependencies:
 - JUnit
 - Mockito - A minimum of Java 9 is required.
 Set the Java level on the JAVA_HOME environment variable.
-- Spring - Specify this component if you use a Spring framework.
+- Spring - Specify this component only if you use a Spring framework.

-The following example `pom.xml` file shows the dependencies.
-Don't include the Spring depencencies if you don't use the Spring framework.
+The following sample `pom.xml` file shows the dependencies with example versions.
+Your file should include the dependencies and versions that you are using.

 ```code
    <dependencies>